babynus/projeqtor/branches/V8.1/projeqtor/docs/user/Diary.rst

 Click on |arrowLeft| to return to the last display mode.

-.. rubric:: |eight| Day number button
+.. rubric:: |eightBLC| Day number button

 Click on the day number button to go day display mode.

-.. rubric:: |nine| Task / Activity / Tickets/ Leaves
+.. rubric:: |nineBLC| Task / Activity / Tickets/ Leaves

 Each item the resource is assigned to is displayed in its log.